Passion

 From my perspective, passion is one of those things that if you have it, you know it.
-The rest of us are content to pass through life and not take the time to smell the roses.
-So does this mean people without passion are empty inside?
-Hmm.
-I will have to give that some thought.
+The rest of us are content to pass through life without taking the time to smell the roses.

 What is the difference between passion and obsession?
-A lifeless criminal can spend months planning a bank robbery.
-That person might even like the movie Drive.
-I think the difference is that passion has no goal.
-People with passion do what they do because of what is in their heart.
+I think it is the execution.
+People with passion do what they do because it’s in their hearts.

-And what about this blog?
+And what about this very article?
 Was it written with passion?
-Each blog contains a small part of me, and I want each one to succeed.
-Yet, I know only four people will read this blog and that this number has not increased in the last two years.
-Depressing.
-No matter.
-I will passionately continue blogging until they rip the keyboard out of my dead hands.
+Each article I create contains a small part of me, and I want each one to succeed.
+Yet, I know my reach is not too far.
+Oh well, I tried my best, and that is all that matters.
+I will passionately continue writing until they rip the keyboard out of my dead hands.

 You’re the best -Bill